Aishwarode17/calculatorApp/README.md

 # calculatorAppReact
-This is a fully responsive calculator application made with react , by me , The Green Sindbad.
+This fully responsive calculator web app is created by me Eaishawarya Malviya Aka sindbad.

+Only html5, css3  and js is used.
+Js dom methods are used .

+Hope you like it, Enjoy!!!!